 1894: Birthdate of Robert Gruntal Nathan an American novelist and poet whose works included The Bishop’s Wife which became a hit movie starring Cary Grant, David Niven and Loretta Young.

-1895: Birthdate of Count Folke Bernadotte a member of a prominent Swedish family and well-known diplomat.
+1895: Birthdate of Count Folke Bernadotte.
+Bernadotte was a member of a prominent Swedish family and well-known diplomat.
 His negotiations with Himmler during World War II saved the lives of thousands of Jews.
 As a U.N. representative, Bernadotte negotiated the first truce between the Arabs and the Israelis in 1948.
 During the truce, Bernadotte visited Israel where he proposed a peace plan that would have been detrimental to Jewish interests.
 In one of the most dastardly deeds in Jewish History, members of the Stern Gang assassinated Bernadotte.
 Most Jews were so revolted by the act that the members of the gang were hunted down by authorities and the Stern Gang was forced to disband.
 Unfortunately, the leadership of the Stern Gang gained respectability after the war.
 Yitzchak Shamir, a prominent Sternist, would later serve as Prime Minister of Israel.

 1895: Sir Matthew Nathan “was created a companion of the Order of St. Michael and St. George for his services” “as secretary of the Colonial Defense Committee.

 1895(6th of Tevet, 5655): A mother and her two children were burned to death at fire in the tenement house on Pitt Street.
 The dead were, Lena Leiman (24), Sadie Leiman (2) and Henry Leiman (2 months)